 As Father’s Day is approaching, I wanted to tackle grief on the blog.
 As many of you know, I lost my dad very unexpectedly when I was in 8th grade.
 After this loss, I began a journey of ups and downs and mixed emotions…a journey that will honestly never end.

 Before I jump in, let me give you some background information.
 My dad was the best.
 And when I say the best, I genuinely mean it.
 He intentionally set time aside to spend with our family, even though he was a pastor, owned a painting business, and was a personal fitness trainer.
 I remember going on daddy-daughter dates frequently.
-Most of the time, we ended up at Home Depot, (a store I despised…) but I endured because I knew a trip to an ice cream shop was probably coming up next.
+Most of the time, we ended up at Home Depot, (a store I didn’t enjoy going to…) but I endured because I knew a trip to an ice cream shop was probably coming up next.
 He was and still is my role model, and I was a TOTAL daddy’s girl.
 I started playing the drums in middle school because he was a phenomenal drummer himself.
 He made sure we met as a family at the end of the day to do our devotionals.
 He was everything our family needed and more.

 The summer before I started 8th grade, my family moved from Ohio (the place I was born and raised) to Florida, so my dad could help a church plant.
 We didn’t know anyone and didn’t have any family in the city that we now called “home.”
 My family was acclimating to the new area, and it seemed like everything was coming together.